pvaelli/Basics/README.md

-##Basics
+##Hello, world!

-This repository contains several procedures for using GitHub and other computational tools for the computationally challenged like myself.
-Enjoy.
+This repository contains a procedure for using GitHub.
+Enjoy!